-Unit 3: The dynamics of production in Spain (1960-2010).
+Unit 3: The dynamics of production in Spain (1960-2011).

-- 3.1 The main features of Spanish economic growth: a comparative perspective. - 3.2 Determinants of economic growth: the role of productivity. - 3.3 Main structural changes. - 3.4 Cyclical fluctuations and macroeconomic disequilibria. - 3.5 Productive sectors.
+- 3.1 The main features of Spanish economic growth: a comparative perspective. - 3.2 Determinants of economic growth: the role of productivity. - 3.3 Main structural changes. - 3.4 Cyclical fluctuations and macroeconomic disequilibria.